COVID's impact on child poverty in Maine (an Invest in Tomorrow update!)

 Ann Danforth for Invest in Tomorrow

 Invest in Tomorrow is an initiative undertaken by Maine organizations, businesses, and individuals (and coordinated by Maine Equal Justice) to cut Maine’s child poverty rate in half over the next ten years as a step toward eradicating child poverty in a generation.
 We know that solving child poverty will forever change the lives of Maine children and families for the better, while at the same time strengthening Maine’s workforce.
-Our priorities are informed by community input, as well as what the data is telling us, which we track through our Invest in Tomorrow dashboard
+Our priorities are informed by community input, as well as what the data is telling us, which we track through our Invest in Tomorrow dashboard.

 As we look at the data, we see that the child poverty rate in Maine has been relatively consistent over the last 10 years, with some spikes (2012) and some progress (2017).
 While the poverty rate in Maine was starting to gradually trend downward, COVID-19 has upended some of our progress and exacerbated hardships, particularly among communities of color.
 According to the Census’ Weekly Pulse Data, in Maine, more than half of adults living in households with children lost employment income since March of 2020, while more than one in three of Maine adults living in households with children reported difficulty paying for usual household expenses in the past week.